sf105/sttp-book/_chapters/chapter7.md

 With self-testing we move a bit of the test suite into the system itself.
 We add some redundant code to the system.
 This code, being redundant, does not change the functionalities of the code.
-However, it does allow the system to check if it is running correclty by itself.
+However, it does allow the system to check if it is running correctly by itself.
 We do not have to run the test suite, but instead the system can check (part of) its behavior during the normal execution of the system.
 Like with the test suite, if anything is not acting as expected, and error will be thrown because one of the self-tests is failing.
 In software testing the self-tests are used as an additional check in the system additional to the test suite.

+### Assertions
 The simplest form of this self-testing is the assertion.
 An assertion basically says that a certain condition has to be true at the time the assertion is executed.
 In Java, to make an assertion we use the `assert` keyword: